sw360/clipython/Readme.md

 ## Demo

-The script ``show_licenses.py`` shows how to use the library to retrieve some information of a given project on SW360.
+The script ``show_licenses.py`` shows how to use the library to retrieve some information of a given CLI file.

 ```shell
 python ./show_licenses.py ./test/testfiles/CLIXML_MIT_simple.xml